Azawakh vs Barbet: Complete Comparison (2026)

 Exercise and Activity Level Differences

 Activity requirements differ minimally between Azawakh and Barbet.
 Azawakh requires high (1-2 hours daily) levels of exercise and engagement, while Barbet needs moderate to high (45-60 minutes daily) activity.
-Similar activity levels mean the daily time commitment is comparable, letting other factors drive the decision.
+Since activity levels are similar, the daily time demand is roughly equal — decide on something else.
 Azawakh owners should plan for 60-90 minutes of daily activity, compared to 60-90 minutes for Barbet.
 Under-exercised dogs of either breed develop behavioral issues, but the consequences and management strategies differ.

 Grooming and Maintenance Comparison

 Daily and periodic maintenance requirements differ between Azawakh and Barbet.
 Azawakh has low grooming needs, while Barbet requires low (curly, non-shedding coat) maintenance.
 Professional grooming costs reflect these differences: Azawakh owners typically spend $0-$200 annually on grooming, compared to $0-$200 for Barbet.
-Beyond professional grooming, at-home maintenance includes regular brushing, bathing, nail care, and dental hygiene.
-The time commitment for daily grooming and general habitat maintenance is an important lifestyle consideration.
+Expect brushing, bathing, nail care, and dental hygiene to be ongoing at-home tasks between professional grooming visits.
+The time commitment for daily grooming and general home environment management is an important lifestyle consideration.
 Factor grooming costs and time into your total ownership commitment when deciding between these dogs.

 Best for Low-Maintenance Owners